uidaholib/digital-collections-docs/content/staff-processing/03-photoshop-tiff-jpg.md

   </div>

 - Open one of the Tiff files to be processed in Photoshop.
 - In the Action window, click on the Create new action button.
-Name the action “Tiff>Jpg”
+Name the action "Tiff>Jpg"

 <div class="container">
   <div class="row">